Recording Natural Sounds

 Software:

 Cornell's Laboratory of Ornithology has a great free software program called Raven Lite.
 You can download it at: www.birds.cornell.edu/brp/raven/Raven.html.
 This program will allow you to see and analyze your recordings and create sonograms of natural sounds (see the image below).
-At the Raven page, select Raven Lite, then select Raven Lite 1.0 full download for your operating system.
+At the Raven page, select Raven Lite, then select Raven Lite 2.0 full download for your operating system.
 Click on "Get a Free License" to have your license number e-mailed to you.
-You must also download the latest version of Quicktime using the link provided.
-When you start up the program, if you have a problem loading mp3 files, feel free to contact us for the solution to the problem.

 The recorder shown above and the home made parabolic microphone described below were used to make the recording shown in the sonogram below.
-The recording was made by pointing the parabola at a group of crows flying overhead.
-Click the sonogram to hear the calls of a Carolina Wren and the American Crows.
+This is a recording of an Eastern Towhee that we made in our front yard:

 An Inexpensive Parabolic Microphone: